adulbrich/colony-capstone/README.md

 └── README.md
 ```

-The `docs/` directory holds a complete standalone internal documentation of the project.
+The `docs/` directory holds a complete standalone internal documentation of the project, for more information see the [full documentation](https://docs.google.com/document/d/1_mBcrXZcjpxBdoLSLTCOwpmKMvs5Z9kEyllgEAgpe-M/edit?usp=sharing).

 The `src/` directory contains our codebase.